Yunzhe21/Notes-on-Evans-PDE/README.md

   - 5.6 Sobolev embedding

 ## Before Reading
-This is my reading notes of Evans "Partial Differential Equations" Second Edition.
+Here are my reading notes for Evans "Partial Differential Equations" Second Edition.

-I'm not intending to copy the whole Evans Book, but instead I focuses mostly on explaining missing thought process during the proof that the author might just find it either trivial or just tedious, remarks that are left as excercises, and adding some additional content from other textbook(s).
+I don't intend to reproduce the whole textbook, but focus instead on explaining missing thought processes in proofs (which the author might find either trivial or tedious), elaborating on remarks left as excercises, and supplementing with content from other textbook(s).

-I may also upload my own solution to some of the excercises in the future.
+I also share my own solutions to some of the excercises in this repo.

 ## Additional Reference